Can site visit expenses count toward our 5% distribution requirement? - Exponent Philanthropy

 Can site visit expenses count toward our 5% distribution requirement?

-• Expenditures made to correct prior years’ deficiencies
+• Expenditures to fix past deficiencies

 Still have questions?